 All of these points sell me on homeschooling, and I have considered it in the past and even as recently as last month.
 But again, I arrived at the conclusion that it’s not the best course for our family at this time (maybe I’ll do it in the future).
 I love being at home and available to help supplement (or even correct) the lessons my children are learning at school.
 This work-from-home schedule allows me to do that, along with forego childcare costs and not miss important milestones.

 The point is, at the end of the day, it is up to you.
 There are plenty of options for your child’s education.
 Do your due diligence when researching and choose the option that works best for your family.

 (Editor’s Note: Staying on top of your credit can help you work toward your financial goals and stay out of debt.
-You can view two of your credit scores, updated every two weeks, for free on Credit.com.)
+You can view two of your credit scores, updated every 14 days, for free on Credit.com.)